CREST-ETAPS/crest-etaps.github.io/README.md

 The main objective of CREST is to bring together researchers and practitioners from industry and academia in order to enable discussions on how causal inference and causal prediction is performed.
 A further objective is to link to the foundations of causal reasoning in the philosophy of sciences and to causal reasoning performed in computer science and engineering.

-CREST 2023 is a satellite event of ETAPS 2023, organised in Paris, on 22-27 April.
+CREST 2023 will take place on 23 April, as a satellite event of ETAPS 2023, organised in Paris, on 22-27 April.

 Previous editions: CREST
 <a href="https://crest2016.inria.fr">2016</a>,